Don Herbert: Watch Mr. Wizard

-After the war Herbert worked at a radio station in Chicago where he acted in children's programs such as the documentary health series It's Your Life (1949).
+After the war, Herbert worked at a radio station in Chicago, where he acted in children's programs such as the documentary health series It's Your Life (1949).
 It was during this time that Herbert formulated the idea of Mr. Wizard and a general science experiments show that used the new medium of television.
-Herbert's idea was accepted by Chicago NBC station WNBQ and the series Watch Mr. Wizard premiered on March 3, 1951.
+Herbert's idea was accepted by Chicago NBC station WNBQ.
+The series Watch Mr. Wizard premiered on March 3, 1951.
 The weekly half-hour live television show, co-produced by Jules Power, featured Herbert as Mr. Wizard and either a boy or a girl with whom Herbert performed interesting science experiments.

 The experiments, many of which seemed impossible at first glance, were usually simple enough to be re-created by viewers.
+In the Chicago Tribune in 1951, Larry Wolters wrote that Herbert "believes that to educate youngsters in the marvels of science you must first entertain them.
+And he feels that he can win them over more readily with ordinary household props than with fancy instruments."

 The show was very successful with 547 live episodes created before it was canceled in 1965.
 The program won a Peabody Award in 1953.
 Marcel LaFollette notes that, "At its peak, Watch Mr. Wizard drew about eight hundred thousand viewers per episode, but it had an even wider impact.
 By 1956 over five thousand "Mr. Wizard Science Clubs" had been established, with total membership over a hundred thousand.
 Teachers incorporated program themes into their classes, and "Mr. Wizard" science kits, books, and other product tie-ins filled the holiday gift lists of countless children."

-The show was briefly revived for one season in 1971-72 as Mr. Wizard, produced in Canada by CJOH-TV in Ottawa; this series was seen on NBC as well as CBC Television in Canada.
+The show was briefly revived for one season in 1971-72 as Mr. Wizard, produced in Canada by CJOH-TV in Ottawa.
+This series was seen on NBC and CBC Television in Canada.

 Cory Buxton and Eugene Provenzo place Mr. Wizard in a 19th-century tradition of "hands-on kitchen science" associated with Michael Faraday's popular science lectures and Arthur Good's collection of experiments for children, La Science Amusante (1893).
-In turn, LaFollette has written on the legacy of Herbert and other early innovators of science television, "Production approaches that are now standard practice on NOVA and the Discovery Channel derive, in fact, from experimentation by television pioneers like Lynn Poole and Don Herbert and such programs as Adventure, Zoo Parade, Science in Action, and the Bell Telephone System's science specials.
+LaFollette has written on the legacy of Herbert and other early innovators of science television, "Production approaches that are now standard practice on NOVA and the Discovery Channel derive, in fact, from experimentation by television pioneers like Lynn Poole and Don Herbert and such programs as Adventure, Zoo Parade, Science in Action, and the Bell Telephone System's science specials.
 These early efforts were also influenced by television's love of the dramatic, refined during its first decade and continuing to shape news and public affairs programming, as well as fiction and fantasy, today."